isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 more addresses available.
-Therefore, it is strongly recommended to always specify subnet selectors (interface or a relay address) at shared network level if the subnets belong to a shared network, as it is rarely useful to specify them at the subnet level and it may lead to the configurtion errors described above.
+Therefore, it is strongly recommended to always specify subnet selectors (interface or a relay address) at shared network level if the subnets belong to a shared network, as it is rarely useful to specify them at the subnet level and it may lead to the configuration errors described above.

 Client Classification in Shared Networks